 No matter which DPD school you choose to attend, coursework in dietetics is rigorous.
 Nothing is impossible, but balancing multiple areas of interest will require exceptional time management skills and dedication.

 Throughout your schooling, dietetics is likely to be your prime focus.
-However, staying engaged in activities outside the wellness sector is great for both your wellbeing and your resume.
-If you can manage to keep up your grades while participating in volunteer or work experiences and continuing your passion for dance then go for it!
-Rachel danced part-time throughout her studies and was able to return to dance on a more full-time basis at the completion of her internship.
-Kylie was able to work as a Resident Advisor in the dorms and hold leadership positions in the dietetic student association.
+However, staying engaged in activities outside the wellness sector is great for both your well-being and your resume.
+If you can keep up your grades while participating in volunteer or work experiences and continuing your passion for dance, go for it!
+Rachel danced part-time throughout her studies and was able to return to dance on a more full-time basis after her internship.
+Other dietetic interns can work as Resident advisors in the dorms and hold leadership positions in the dietetic student association.
 The bottom line?
 It’s all possible!

-Continuing education in the ever-evolving field of dance science and medicine
+Continuing education in the evolving field of dance science and medicine

-One of the biggest factors setting dietitians apart from other nutrition-related practitioners or coaches is the requirement for continuing education.
-In order to maintain professional licensure, RDs must complete educational requirements throughout their professional practice.
+One of the biggest factors setting dietitians apart from other nutrition-related practitioners and coaches is the requirement for continuing education.
+To maintain professional licensure, RDs must complete educational requirements throughout their professional practice.
 Since nutrition is an evolving science, this continued education ensures that dietitians remain up-to-date on nutrition research, guidelines, and recommendations.